cning0506/DATA-310_Applied_Machine_Learning/Project1.md

 ## Mean Squared Error Analysis (MSE)
-Based on the exercise on Mean Squared Error Analysis, we found out that the model seems to has a high level of error.
-Figure 4 shows the best fit line of the model, which actually overlaps with quite a lot of observations, considering the minimization of MSE.
-The model tends to be more pratical for the homes in the lower prices, and became much less accurate as home prices increased from there.
+Based on the Mean Squared Error function, we found out that the model seems to has a high level of error.
+Without any scaling, we have a Mean Squared Error of 188,674,907,852.39114.
+Figure 4 shows the best fit line of the model, which actually overlaps with quite a lot of observations.
+However, the high MSE also indicates the great price gap of certain houses.
+After scaling, we get a MSE of 179,508,812,379.9674, which is slightly better than the original model.
+In general, the model tends to be more pratical for the homes in the lower prices, and became much less accurate as home prices increased from there.
 There are a lot of outliers that heavily impacted the mean squared error for the over-predictions.
-However, majority of the houses are pretty close to the best fit line, which demonstrates reasonable fluctuations in real estate market.
+A good majority of the houses are pretty close to the best fit line, which demonstrates reasonable fluctuations in real estate market.

 ### *Figure 4: Best Fit Line and Linear regression of the 400 Houses in Phoenix, AZ*